 Waco, Texas 76798-7173

-Materials may be submitted electronically to: Sara_Alexander@baylor.edu.
+Materials or questions may be submitted electronically to: Garrett_Cook@baylor.edu.

 Baylor is an Affirmative Action/Equal Opportunity employer and complies with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, veterans, genetic information, and disability.
 As a religious educational institution affiliated with the Baptist General Convention of Texas, Baylor is lawfully permitted to consider an applicant's religion among its selection criteria.
 Baylor encourages women, minorities, veterans and individuals with disabilities to apply.